-Next up an amp from Fender featuring a dual input panel that has an XLR input as well as a ¼ TRS that provides a pristine clean tone.
+Next up is an amp from Fender featuring a dual input panel that has an XLR input as well as a ¼ TRS that provides a pristine clean tone.
 You can use the mic-line for singing with a semi-acoustic/ electro-acoustic plugged in.

 The dials and inputs are front-facing as opposed to top-mounted, leaving space for a carry handle.
 This along with its lighter weight makes it a highly portable practice amp.
-Decked-out in a tan-colored, textured vinyl with a black, cloth grille it has a vibe of its own.
+Decked out in a tan-colored textured vinyl with a black, cloth grille, it has a vibe of its own.

-The cab is a sealed unit, and the speaker is a combinational array set-up so the sound is great.
-As well as the 6-inch standard speaker you have a smaller ‘Whizzer’ cone that acts a little bit like a tweeter bringing out some of the higher frequencies.
+The cab is a sealed unit and the speaker is a combinational array set-up, so the sound is great.
+As well as the 6-inch standard speaker, you have a smaller ‘Whizzer’ cone that acts a little bit like a tweeter, bringing out some of the higher frequencies.
 This lets your treble end sing out and gives the clean tones a much brighter feel.

 - Practice amp